 Your advisor should be able to articulate why they think their strategy has worked in the past and why it should keep working in the future.
 How are they sourcing new information?
 You should be able to understand it sufficiently such that it’s not a black box to you.
 Or, if it is a black box and you still want to make the investment, just recognize what you’re doing and then size your investment appropriately.

 What would cause your investment to fail?
-Is the manager intellectually honest about the risks and working to mitigate those downside scenarios?
+Is the manager intellectually honest about (and working to mitigate) the downside risks?

-Understand what would cause the investment to collapse.
-As a basic heuristic, the main risks for long-term strategies are thesis (did they properly analyze the cash flows and capital flows?) and structure (can they get forced to sell too soon, even if they are right about the long-term thesis?).
-In contrast, the main risk for short-term strategies tends to be operational (what is their current speed and/or research edge, and why will that continue to hold 3+ years down the line?).
+What would cause your investment to collapse?
+Generally speaking, the main risks for long-term strategies are thesis (did they properly analyze the cash flows and capital flows?) and structure (can they get forced to sell too soon, even if they are right about the long-term thesis?).
+In contrast, the main risk for short-term strategies tends to be operational (what is their current market-making and/or research edge, and why will that continue to hold 3+ years down the line?).

 Your advisor should be forthright about these risks – both for your sake and as a signal that they are vigilant in their own risk management.
-Part of being forthright is using an accurate measuring stick.
-An intellectually honest advisor won’t play games with portfolio marks that mask the underlying risk (e.g. make sure that no one convinces you that illiquid assets are less volatile just because there aren’t publicly available mark-to-market prices).
+In particular, an intellectually honest advisor won’t play games with portfolio marks that mask the underlying risk (e.g. make sure that no one convinces you that illiquid assets are less volatile just because there aren’t publicly available mark-to-market prices).

 How can you tell if they’re a fraud?
 Are they offering Special Access or Risk-Free Returns?

-The Risk-Free Returns fraud is more insidious.
+The risk-free returns fraud is more insidious.
 It’s so hard to earn that initial capital that you will naturally be protective of it.
 Every wealth manager will tell you to keep a portion of your wealth in low-risk, low-return investments.
 Someone may approach you to tell you about a way to earn a little bit of a higher return with no added risk, month in and month out.
 It sounds too good to be true.
-It often is.
+It sometimes is.

 To give you a taste of what to watch out for, here’s a snapshot of how Madoff presented his Sentry fund to his clients.
 You can easily imagine how he sold the story — do a bit better than the market with none of the downside, long track record of steady returns, lets you sleep soundly.